arc-archive/web-sdk/README.md

 #### Common REST API

 WebSDK generates common model for all rest APIs.
-Web developer has to learn how to use WebSDK API once and then, using API documentation, makes a call to an endpoint.
+A web developer has to learn how to use WebSDK API once and then, using API model documentation, can make a call to an endpoint.
-Common model means that the parameters for the request are defined by WebSDK and are propagated in underlying HTTP request according to API specification.
+Common model means that the parameters for the request are defined by WebSDK and are propagated in underlying HTTP request according to API model.

 #### Standardized way of authentication

 Both OAS and RAML defines ways to authenticate users in a web service.
-Authentication methods are all standardised and therefore the authentication flow can be unified for all APIs.
-This means that the developer no longer have to spend time reading SDK documentation to authenticate the user but instead calls unified authentication interface of WebSDK.
+Standardised authorization methods are handled in unified way.
+This means that the developer no longer have to learn the SDK to authenticate the user.
+Non standard authentication methods can be implemented by API providers by providing an extension to the authentication API of WebSDK.

 #### Faster consumption of new APIs